How Do You Rank for Position Zero on Google?

 Generally, the higher your pages already rank in Google results, the higher your chances of getting featured on position zero.

 However, it’s not always that simple.
-Sometimes, a competitor gets featured even if they rank below your listing organically.
+Sometimes, a competitor gets the Google featured snippet even if they rank below your listing organically.

-Therefore, whenever your page ranks higher organically than the featured result, that’s your biggest opportunity.
+Therefore, whenever your page ranks higher organically than the featured result, that’s your biggest opportunity to snatch the featured snippet position.

 This ranking signals to you that the snippet article is giving a better answer to the searcher’s question than you.